 - 44-pound load limit

 If you’re looking to hold on to every inch of space you possibly can, the Haotian folding desk is a good choice.
 Since it mounts to the wall, you don’t have to worry about taking up too much room on the ground and there’s the added bonus of having multiple shelves to keep your work tools neat and organized.
-At 28 pounds, it’s on the heavier side, which means you should ensure you hang it properly and securely, or else it will end up on the floor.
+At 28 pounds, this small foldable desk is on the heavier side, so you should ensure you hang it properly and securely, or else it will end up on the floor.
 Instead of folding up, which would hide the shelves, it folds down to moonlight as a piece of decor.
 The desk has a 44-pound load limit, so don’t overload it with monitors or heavy decorative knick-knacks.
-Assembly is required, and It takes around 1-2 hours to build, per shared user experiences.
+Assembly is required, and it takes around 1-2 hours to build, per shared user experiences.

 Best for laps: SAIJI Lap Desk

 Why it made the cut: Work from your bed, couch, or floor with this handy adjustable lap desk.
 You can also use it to transform your current desk into a standing desk.